-What is the Nevada Policy Research Institute?
+What are the Nevada Policy Research Institute's areas of focus?

-The Nevada Policy Research Institute is a free-market think tank that seeks private solutions to public challenges facing Nevada, the West and the nation.
 The Institute's primary areas of focus are education and fiscal policy, with the goal of advancing free-market principles in both.
 NPRI has offices in Las Vegas, but scholars and writers from all over Nevada and the nation contribute to our mission.

 What does the Nevada Policy Research Institute do?